hulanguyen/iOSTips/iOSConcurency/DispatchQueue/README.md

     * Serial queues: execute on task at time
     * Concurrent queues: execute multiple tasks at time.
 -  Execute on other threads
+-  Main Queue is a serial queue, and execute on main thread.

 ## Visualize :